 Once you complete a degree in Archaeology, you’re hired in various job positions in your area of interest so that you perform better and help the organisation grow stronger.

-The Archaeologists study the past and different aspects of the lives of living beings by the way of excavation, dating, and interpreting objects and historical materials.
+Archaeologists study the past and different aspects of the lives of living beings by the way of excavating, dating, and interpreting objects and historical materials.

-The Museum Curators are responsible for assembling, catalog, and managing and also in helping to present and display the artistic and cultural collection.
+The Museum Curators are responsible for assembling, cataloging, and managing and also helping to present and display the artistic and cultural collection.
 They are the ones who are in charge of a collection of exhibits.

-A Heritage Manager is the one who manages and conserves the heritage sites and also supervises and looks after the access of the historical sites.
+A Heritage Manager is the one who manages and conserves the heritage sites and also supervises and looks after the access to the historical sites.